NVIDIA/TensorRT/tools/Polygraphy/polygraphy/README.md

 > :warning: Any APIs not documented in the [API reference documentation](#python-api-reference-documentation)
-    should be considered internal only and do not adhere to the [deprecation policy](#deprecation-policy) as the public APIs do.
+    should be considered internal only and do not adhere to the [deprecation policy](#deprecation-policy) for public APIs.
 Thus, they may be modified or removed at any time without warning.
-    Avoid using these internal APIs outside of Polygraphy!
+    Avoid using undocumented APIs!

 ## Backends